This Is How Many Eggs You Should Eat A Day, According To A Dietitian

-First thing's first: When we say how many eggs you should eat a day, we don't mean egg whites, we mean the whole thing.
+First thing's first: When we say how many eggs a day you should eat, we don't mean egg whites, we mean the whole thing.
 We know you may have heard cholesterol rumors that scared you away from those yellow insides.
-While we won't deny that there is cholesterol in there, we can assure you that it’s the good kind.
-Not only that, but it’s full of healthy fatty acids and micronutrients the outside is lacking like B-vitamins and immune-boosting selenium.
+While we won't deny that there is cholesterol in there, research shows that dietary cholesterol has little effect on your blood cholesterol levels.

-How Many To Eat
+How Many Eggs a Day You Should Eat

 There are roughly 3 grams of protein in a single egg white — half that of the whole egg — so it's important to stick to 8 egg whites or less per day.

 How To Get it Done

 Adding eggs to your diet is a piece of cake.
 Keep some hard-boiled ones in your fridge for a quick and easy snack after the gym (related: The All-Time Best Way to Cook Hard-Boiled Eggs), or figure out a way to add them to your meals.